 Here are some of the common household products you’ve probably got in your kitchen, and how much salt they really contain per serving…

 Do you and your family watch your salt levels, or do you need to take more notice of the guidelines?
-Leave us a comment and let us know your thoughts.
+Leave us a comment on our Facebook page and let us know your thoughts.

 Salt: 0.3g per serving